dmcp718/ll-ec2-terraform-ansible/README.md

 - Passwords are stored securely using Ansible Vault
 - Security groups are configured with minimal required access
-- VPC endpoints are used for AWS service access
+- VPC gateway endpoints are used for AWS service access including S3
 - Private subnets are used for enhanced security

 ## Maintenance